dimaMachina/graphql-eslint/website/src/pages/rules/lone-schema-definition.md

 ---
-description:
-  "A GraphQL document is only valid if it contains only one schema definition.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A GraphQL document is only valid if it contains only one schema definition.'
 ---

 # `lone-schema-definition`